Sevenlab/jobs/frontend.md

 ### Roles

-* Writing and maintaining UI code for a Hybrid Mobile app (Ionic React)
+* Writing and maintaining UI code for a Hybrid Mobile app (Ionic React) and backoffice dashboards.
 * Take ownership of products, hence make careful code reviews to other team members.
 * Apply empathetic, human-centered software design pricniples